ChrisTryfonas/LoginSignup/README.md

   - If not, then the username is available, the insert query is executed and the user is redirected to a new page (file: “SuccessSignup”).
 At this page there is a button that redirects user to the homepage (index.php) in order to login after registration.

-*The code that executes the query and inserts new user at the table is in file: “registration.php
+*The code that executes the query and inserts new user at the table is in file: “includes/registration.php

 ### Notes